Blog / Comparison

 Ballpark estimates No Yes (formula-based, trade-specific)

-Proactive follow-up No Yes (7-touch sequences)
+Proactive follow-up No Yes (approval-gated nudges)

-Schedule site visits No Yes (calendar integration)
+Schedule site visits No Yes (builder-approved requests)

-Generate proposals No Yes
+Generate proposals No Prep only; sends gated

-Escalation detection No Yes (real-time SMS alerts)
+Escalation detection No Yes (operator-visible)

-Pipeline coaching No Yes (daily insights)
+Pipeline visibility No Yes (live status)

 QA review on outbound messages No Yes (every message reviewed)

-Typical cost $59 - $292+/mo $499/mo (everything included)
+Typical cost $59 - $292+/mo watched pilot access (everything included)

 Why does the pipeline matter more than the phone?